Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Numerical Simulations

 \section{Numerical Simulations}

 In the simulations, we implement the SML strategy on binary image classification tasks built from two datasets: FashionMNIST \cite{xiao2017/online} and CIFAR10 \cite{krizhevsky2009learning}.
-We employ a network of 9 spatially distributed agents, where each agent observes a part of the image and they are connected through a strongly-connected communication network with the topology which is randomly generated as depicted in Fig. \ref{fig: net-b}.
-We also assume a self-loop for each agent (not shown in Fig. \ref{fig: net-b}).
+We consider a network of 9 spatially distributed agents, where each agent observes a part of the image and they are connected through a strongly-connected communication network with the topology depicted in Fig. \ref{fig: net-a}.
+We also assume a self-loop for each agent (not shown in Fig. \ref{fig: net-a}).
 The uniform averaging rule is employed for constructing the combination policy $A$ \cite{sayed2014adaptation}.
+For both datasets, the details on the local classifier structure can be found in \cite{supp}.